 Ayurvedic Health || Healing Vata

-Ayurveda, the ancient system of holistic healing that originated in India, revolves around the foundational concept of the doshas—three fundamental energies that govern all things, including the physiological and psychological aspects of the human body.
+Ayurveda, the ancient system of holistic healing originating in India, revolves around the foundational concept of the doshas—three fundamental energies that govern all aspects of the human body, including its physiological and psychological functions.
 These doshas – Vata, Pitta, and Kapha – represent distinct combinations of the five Ayurvedic elements (earth, water, fire, air, and space) and are integral to understanding one’s unique constitution and maintaining overall well-being.

 There are a few primary times we want to pay special attention to balancing Vata.
-First, the qualities associated with this dosha increase in fall and winter, so it’s especially helpful to support and balance vata dosha in the body-mind during that time of year.
-Second, if you tend to be thin, dry, and cold you most likely either have a Vata constitution or a Vata imbalance – either way these recommendations will help to create more balance.
+First, the qualities associated with this dosha increase in fall and winter, so it’s especially helpful to support and balance vata dosha in the body-mind during those seasons.
+Second, if you tend to be thin, dry, and cold, you most likely have a Vata constitution or a Vata imbalance; either way, these recommendations will help create more balance.
 Finally, phases of life can also be more influenced by a particular dosha.
-Vata increases in our older years, so it can be helpful to work with as we age.
+Vata increases with age, so it can be helpful to work with it as we age.

 Vata Dosha